2018–2019 United States federal government shutdown: Late January legislative votes

 On January 24, the Senate held two votes on competing Democratic and Republican proposals to end the shutdown.
 The Democratic proposal was largely similar to the measure that had previously passed the Senate unanimously in the 115th Congress, and then been passed by the Democratic-controlled House in the 116th Congress.
 It provided funding for the government with no money for the border wall.
 The Republican proposal incorporated Trump's proposal, which would fund a border wall; temporarily extend TPS and DACA for three years, but would substantially narrow eligibility for DACA; and make significant legal changes to make it more difficult for persons escaping violence and persecution to be granted asylum in the United States.
 Neither proposal was able to attain the 60 votes needed for passage.
 The Trump plan failed in a 50–47 vote.
 The Democratic plan failed in a 52–44 vote.
 Most Republicans voted for Trump's plan and against the Democratic plan.
 Most Democrats voted for the Democratic plan and against Trump's plan.
 Republicans Tom Cotton and Mike Lee voted against both plans.
 Democrat Joe Manchin and Republicans Lamar Alexander, Susan Collins, Cory Gardner, Johnny Isakson, Lisa Murkowski and Mitt Romney voted for both plans.
 Not voting on either were Republicans Rand Paul and Jim Risch and Democrat Jacky Rosen.
 Republican Richard Burr voted for Trump's plan and did not vote on the Democratic plan.

 On January 25, House Democrats prepared a compromise proposal to reopen the government, which would provide $5 billion for border security but no wall construction.
-However, the shutdown ended the same day.
+However, the shutdown ended that same day.